cgsecurity/testdisk_documentation/ddrescue.rst

 Ie. WD10EZRZ and WD10EZEX are two models sold by Western Digital as 1TB model, in fact the first one is 1,000,000 MB, the second one 1,000,204 MB.

-Before beginning, disconnect all disks, usb device, cd/dvd reader/writer not needed: there is less chance to overwrite the wrong disk.
+Before beginning, disconnect all disks, USB device, CD/DVD reader/writer not needed: there is less chance to overwrite the wrong disk.

 .. code-block:: none

    ddrescue /dev/sdb /dev/sdc sdb.log

-The log file ``sdb.log`` can be used to restart the recovery.
+The log file :file:`sdb.log` can be used to restart the recovery.

 ddrutility: restricting ddrescue to NTFS allocated data block